gentoo-mirror/SarahMiaOverlay/README.md

 When going for latest versions you need to unmask some packages with ~ keywords.
 With budgie-meta you can then also set the useflag `all-packages` to have everything installed.

-**NEW!**: When installing budgie-extras 1.6 or higher you can now specify which applets you want to install from that package.
+**NEW!**: When installing budgie-extras you can now specify which applets you want to install from that package.
 When doing this you can see all applets through the following command:

 	emerge --pretend --verbose budgie-extras